River Water Quality

 Monitoring River Water Quality

 To ensure your health, the Environmental Protection Department regularly monitors water quality at 82 sampling stations in over 30 rivers and streams.
-The objective is to:
+The objectives are to:

 River Water Quality Annual Reports